patience4711/RPI-APS-inverters/README.md

 **step 3**<br>
 Visit the [WIKI](https://github.com/patience4711/RPI-APS-inverters/wiki/1-PUT-INTO-USE) for further instructions

+## INSTALL ON AN EXISTING RPI SYSTEM ##
+You need to have the imagefile mounted or working so that you can copy the relevant files.
+Please follow the instructions [here](https://github.com/patience4711/RPI-APS-inverters/issues/106#issuecomment-1923874802) provided by a user who installed it this way.

 ## HARDWARE
 What you need for this project is:
 - a Raspberry zero 1.3 W (yes the W means wifi) ~11Euro or a goodold model 1 will work too.